MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/window-controls-overlay.md

 <!-- ====================================================================== -->
 ## Preview the custom title bar without installing the PWA

 In Microsoft Edge DevTools, you can simulate the Window Controls Overlay feature that Progressive Web Apps (PWAs) have, without having to install the PWA.
-See [Display content in a PWA's title bar using Window Controls Overlay](../../devtools-guide-chromium/progressive-web-apps/simulate-window-controls-overlay.md).
+See [Simulate a Window Controls Overlay in a PWA's title bar](../../devtools-guide-chromium/progressive-web-apps/simulate-window-controls-overlay.md).

 <!-- ====================================================================== -->